 Seagulls are interesting birds that have adapted extremely well to human environments and are very successful at breeding and surviving in the presence of humans.
-This is evidenced by the countless seagulls that live in urban environments around the world.
+This is evidenced by the countless seagulls living in urban environments worldwide.

 If you like birds and want to learn about their migration patterns, check out this article on Why Birds Fly South in the Winter.